home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### Camera Image

-When the width and height as passed, scaling should be done on a best-effort basis.
+When the width and height are passed, scaling should be done on a best-effort basis.
 The UI will fall back to scaling at the display layer if scaling cannot be done by the camera.

 - Integrations should pass on the width and height if the underlying camera is capable of scaling the image.